trailblazer/trailblazer/README.md

 _Trailblazer is a thin layer on top of Rails.
 It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture._

 In a nutshell: Trailblazer makes you write **logic-less models** that purely act as data objects, don't contain callbacks, nested attributes, validations or domain logic.
-It **removes bulky controllers** and strong_parameters by supplying additional layers to put that code to and **completely replaces helpers**.
+It **removes bulky controllers** and strong_parameters by supplying additional layers to hold that code and **completely replaces helpers**.

 ## Mission

 While _Trailblazer_ offers you abstraction layers for all aspects of Ruby On Rails, it does _not_ missionize you.
-Whereever you want, you may fall back to the "Rails Way" with fat models, monolithic controllers, global helpers, etc. This is not a bad thing, but allows you to step-wise introduce Trailblazer's encapsulation in your app without having to rewrite it.
+Wherever you want, you may fall back to the "Rails Way" with fat models, monolithic controllers, global helpers, etc. This is not a bad thing, but allows you to step-wise introduce Trailblazer's encapsulation in your app without having to rewrite it.

 Trailblazer is all about structure.
-It helps re-organizing existing code into smaller components where different concerns are handled in separated classes.
-Forms go into form objects, views are object-oriented MVC controllers, the business logic happens in dedicated domain objects backed by completely decoupled persistance objects.
+It helps re-organize existing code into smaller components where different concerns are handled in separated classes.
+Forms go into form objects, views are object-oriented MVC controllers, the business logic happens in dedicated domain objects backed by completely decoupled persistence objects.

 Again, you can pick which layers you want.
-Trailblazer doesn't impose technical implementations, it offers mature solutions for re-occuring problems in all types of Rails application.
+Trailblazer doesn't impose technical implementations, it offers mature solutions for recurring problems in all types of Rails applications.

 Trailblazer is no "complex web of objects and indirection".
 It solves many problems that have been around for years with a cleanly layered architecture.
 Only use what you like.
 And that's the bottom line.